1 The Role of Analytics in Accounting

 The six-stage workflow described here is not unique to accounting.
 It closely parallels the data analysis process described in data science and business intelligence literature (Provost and Fawcett, 2013).
 What makes accounting analytics distinctive is not the process itself but the data it works with (financial and operational transactions), the questions it addresses (reporting, control, assurance), and the professional standards that govern the work (GAAP, GAAS, IMA ethical standards).
 Throughout this book, the workflow provides the thread that connects every chapter and every tool.

-This textbook uses three tools: Microsoft Excel, SQL (Structured Query Language), and Microsoft Power BI.
+This textbook uses three tools that practitioners widely adopt, namely Microsoft Excel, SQL (Structured Query Language), and Microsoft Power BI.
 These tools were selected because they are widely used in accounting practice, they are accessible to students without programming backgrounds, and together they cover the full analytics workflow from data preparation through visualization.
+Figure 1.3 maps each tool to the workflow stages introduced in the previous section.
+SQL handles most of the work in data access and preparation.
+Excel dominates preparation and analysis.
+Power BI takes the lead in visualization and presentation.
+All three tools contribute to the communication of results.
+The To the Student section in the front matter describes what each tool does and the chapter range in which each one appears.

 A diagram showing Excel, SQL, and Power BI mapped to the six stages of the analytics workflow, indicating where each tool is primarily used.
 SQL maps primarily to stages 2 and 3 (accessing and preparing data).
 Excel maps primarily to stages 3 and 4 (preparing and analyzing data).
 Power BI maps primarily to stages 4 and 5 (analyzing and visualizing data).
 All three tools contribute to stage 6 (communication).